Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![Posterize](Images/HDRPFeatures-CustomPostProcess.png)

 HDRP allows you to add your own custom post processes integrated with the volume framework.
-They can be injected after opaque and sky object, before builtin post processes or after builtin post processes.
+They can be injected after opaque and sky object, before the [temporal anti-aliasing](Anti-Aliasing.md#TAA) pass, before builtin post processes or after builtin post processes.
 For more information, see the [Custom Post-processing documentation](Custom-Post-Process.md).

 ### Anti-Aliasing